Monitoring performance by using the Query Store

 Execution plans for any specific query in SQL Server typically evolve over time due to a number of different reasons such as statistics changes, schema changes, creation/deletion of indexes, etc. The procedure cache (where cached query plans are stored) only stores the latest execution plan.
 Plans also get evicted from the plan cache due to memory pressure.
 As a result, query performance regressions caused by execution plan changes can be non-trivial and time consuming to resolve.

-Wait stats are another source of information that helps to troubleshoot performance in SQL Server.
-For a long time, wait statistics were available only on instance level, which made it hard to backtrack it to the actual query.
-In SQL Server 2017 and Azure SQL Database we added another dimension in Query Store that tracks wait stats.
+Wait stats are another source of information that helps to troubleshoot performance in the Database Engine.
+For a long time, wait statistics were available only on instance level, which made it hard to backtrack waits to a specific query.
+Starting with SQL Server 2017 (14.x) and Azure SQL Database, Query Store includes a dimension that tracks wait stats.
+The following example enables the Query Store to collect wait stats.

 Common scenarios for using the Query Store feature are: